watsonfellowship/watson-51/_fellows/clark-obryan.md

   - Japan
 ---

-From what and where will our buildings be made in the future?
-Travelling across climates similar to my home in northern New England, I worked with traditional craftspeople across stone, earth, fiber and wood professions, seeking the materials and methods for a sustainable approach to building in place.
+Modern construction materials can only feed us for so long.
+Traveling across climates similar to my home in northern New England, I worked alongside master craftspeople exploring the millenia-old materials and techniques for building sustainably in place.